Los Angeles Probate Attorney

 We fight hard to help real people achieve real results.

-Do I Need a Probate Litigation Attorney?
+Do I Need a Los Angeles Probate Attorney?

 Probate does not always require a hearing before a judge.
 But a hearing may be necessary if there are questions about the deceased’s intentions for the division of their assets or there are conflicts over who should be considered a legal heir to the estate.